serge-sans-paille/pythran-stories/content/2016-12-10-pythran-typing.rst

 So we handle overloading through a unique object that has a specific type, a ``MultiType`` that is just a list of possible types.

-Abusing from ``Multiype`` can quickly make the combinatory of the type possibilities go wild, so we had to make a decision.
+Abusing from ``MultiType`` can quickly make the combinatory of the type possibilities go wild, so we had to make a decision.
 Consider the following code:

 .. code:: python